matheus23/ScalaUtils/src/org/matheusdev/properties/README.md

 ### FileProperty
 <hr />

-Well, but this is **so low level**.
+Well, but the above examples of Properties are **so low level**.
 Now let's see the pure awesome-ness of the FileProperty!
 The FileProperty automatically updates a Property when a File changes, using a given FilePropertyReader:
 ```scala
 // This reads in all the text out of a File: